Building a Euros sweepstake website with 11ty

 I used the free football-data.org API to get all the data for this website.

-The way around it was to make the fetch request during the build process.
 As a result, the website would only update when I deployed the site to Netlify.
 I needed a way to deploy the site daily so the data was at least correct the following day.

 Deploying the site daily